confluentinc/flink-table-api-java-examples/README.md

 ./mvnw clean package
 ```

 Run an example from the JAR file.
-No worries the program is read-only so it won't affect your existing
+No worries the program is read-only, so it won't affect your existing
 Kafka clusters.
 All results will be printed to the console.
 ```bash
 cd target